Dr Hetta Howes

 - Lecturer in medieval and early modern literature, Queen Mary, University of London, Sep 2016 – Aug 2017

-- Howes, Transforming Waters in Medieval Devotional Literature.
+- Howes, Transformative Waters in Medieval Devotional Literature.
+Suffolk: Boydell and Brewer.

 - Howes, Adreynt in shennesse’: Blood, Shame and Contrition in ‘Quis est iste qui uenit de Edom?’
 In Boffey, J. and Whitehead, C. (Eds.), The Middle English Lyric: New Approaches to Short Poems Boydell and Brewer.